overwolf/overwolf.github.io/docs/download/download-overview.md

 (e.g C:\ProgramData\Overwolf\Setup\SetupInfo.ini).

 :::important
- Note that you will have to whitelist yourself before developing OW apps
+ Note that you will have to [whitelist](../start/sdk-introduction#whitelist-you-as-a-developer) yourself before developing OW apps
 :::

 ## Developers Version

 * Download the [Latest Overwolf Developers Version](https://download.overwolf.com/install/Download?Name=Game+Summary&ExtensionId=flkgdpkkjcoapbgmgpidhepajgkhckpgpibmlclb&Channel=developers).

+* If you are a developer, it doesn't mean that you have to work with the Developer version.
+The only difference between this version and the Public version is that the developer's version includes some new features that are still in beta.

 ## Public Version